Acerca de

 Music:

-This half term in music, learners will be recapping on some basic skills we learnt in primary.
-We will revisit our note values and note names and then extend this learning by understanding about dotted notes and how they can add colour and character to our composition and performing work.
-After half term, we will be looking at ‘Music in the Media’ - considering the role of music across film, TV, radio, gaming, podcasts and online.
+This half term in music, learners will be recapping some basic skills we learnt in primary lessons.
+We will revisit our note values and note names and then extend this learning by understanding dotted notes and how they can add colour and character to our composition and performing work.
+After half term, we will be looking at structure in musical composition.
+We will consider how classical structures and more popular structures such as verse and chorus can be enhanced with instrumental sections and middle 8s.
 We will be exploring this through listening, performing and composition tasks.

 Drama: